Paracosmus/Quillscript-Docs/Language/Directive/index.md

 ~ checkpoint | ? {myVar} < 10 OR {flat} == on
 ```

-It accepts a number parameter to set the delay in seconds between condition checks, this help to improve performance, it check every 0.1 seconds otherwise.
+It accepts a number parameter to set the delay in seconds between condition checks, this help to improve performance, it checks every frame otherwise.

 ```q
 ~ checkpoint 0.5 | ? {myVar} + 3 < 10 AND {flat} == on